-Additionally, Clarity Clinic offers comprehensive educational and psychological testing to assess a variety of functions – social, developments, memory, cognitive – to rule out any other medical or psychiatric conditions before diagnosing ADHD.
+Additionally, Clarity Clinic offers comprehensive educational and psychological testing to assess a variety of functions – social development, memory, and cognitive – to rule out any other medical or psychiatric conditions before diagnosing ADHD.

 Treatment for ADHD

-While there is no cure for ADHD, pharmacological and psychotherapy treatments have been shown to reduce symptoms and improve overall functioning.
-Clarity Clinic clinicians ensure a proper diagnosis to determine the source and nature of the attention deficits that kids and adults experience and guide them towards the proper treatments, including pharmacological and non-pharmacological interventions.
+Pharmacological and psychotherapy treatments have been shown to reduce symptoms and improve overall functioning.
+Clarity Clinic clinicians ensure a proper diagnosis to determine the source and nature of the attention deficits that kids and adults experience and guide them toward the proper treatments, including pharmacological and non-pharmacological interventions.

-Medication management coupled with psychotherapy has proven to be an effective treatment in reducing symptoms of ADHD and improve overall functioning.
+Medication management coupled with psychotherapy has proven to be an effective treatment in reducing symptoms of ADHD and improving overall functioning.

 Medications to treat ADHD include:

-Adderall, known by the generic name Dextroamphetamine-Amphetamine, is a stimulant used to treat ADHD.
-Adderall improves the part of the brain that control executive functioning, helping those struggling with ADHD symptoms increase focus and concentration, reduce impulsive behaviors and help with organization and task completion.
+Adderall – known by the generic name Dextroamphetamine-Amphetamine, is a stimulant used to treat ADHD.
+Adderall improves the part of the brain that controls executive functioning, helping those struggling with ADHD symptoms increase focus and concentration, reduce impulsive behaviors and help with organization and task completion.

-Vyvance, known by the generic name lisdexamfetamine, is also used to treat ADHD.
-Also a stimulant, Vyvance has been shown to restore neurotransmitters in the brain to help increase focus and concentration, reduction in restlessness and improve organization skills
+Vyvanse – is also used to treat ADHD.
+Also a stimulant, Vyvanse has been shown to restore neurotransmitters in the brain to help increase focus and concentration, reduction in restlessness, and improve organization skills.

-Non stimulants have been proven successful in the treatment of ADHD and are designed for children and teens or those who do not want to stimulants to treat their symptoms.
+Non-stimulants have been proven successful in the treatment of ADHD and are designed for children and teens or those who do not want stimulants to treat their symptoms.

-Clonidine ER, or generically known as Kapvay, is also a non-stimulant ADHD medication approved for children and teens.
-Clonidine has also been shown to reduce ADHD symptoms, including distractibility, restlessness and hyperactivity, as well as improve focus and concentration.
+Clonidine – is also a non-stimulant ADHD medication approved for children and teens.
+Clonidine has also been shown to reduce ADHD symptoms, including distractibility, restlessness, and hyperactivity, as well as improve focus and concentration.

-According to studies, taking medicine for ADHD doesn’t increase the risk for substance abuse later.
+According to studies, taking medicine for ADHD doesn’t increase the risk of substance abuse later.
 Many studies have found less alcohol and drug abuse in children and teens with ADHD who had taken stimulant medicines than in those who didn’t receive medicine.
-But because ADHD medications aren’t a cure, they must be taken on a continual basis, otherwise the symptoms will return.
+But because ADHD medications aren’t a cure, they must be taken continually, otherwise, the symptoms will return.

 At Clarity Clinic, we have highly trained staff who specialize in diagnosing and treating ADHD.
-To schedule an appointment, click on one of the specialists below to schedule an initial evaluation to and discuss assessment, diagnosis and treatment options.
+To schedule an appointment, click on one of the specialists below to schedule an initial evaluation and discuss assessment, diagnosis, and treatment options.